 “I have an activity I really like called “dub a film” that allows me to practise my speaking skills.
 I usually have a scene of a movie, which I can select and see all of the sentences of the actors and I can actually play a role myself within the movie!
 I am learning French and so I am interested in the famous French actors and singers and the Cannes Festival, there are activities for each of these as the 'every day situations' covers cultural, so there are a number of activities relating to these as well.
 This way of learning has been interesting and empowering.”

-At any point during a lesson, students can click on an icon to have an overview of all the different activities relating to the lesson.
+At any point during a module of work, students can click on an icon to have an overview of all the different activities relating to the lesson.
 The activities will each relate to a specific skill.
 For example, word association might be a vocabulary exercise where students are asked to find the synonyms and antonyms of a particular word.
 Or a grammar exercise where students have to build and construct a sentence in the right way with the right sequence of words and verbs.
 Also many other activities, relating to speaking or writing or listening and so on, and all those are accessible on-demand via the VLE.

 Students have the freedom to complete exercises and activities in the order given; so all the word order exercises first; then all the word transformation exercises; then all the sentence exercises or students can do one of each and mix it up according to their interests and what they want to practice.